azrulhakimwahab/sd-training/Report.md

 1) Application softwares-*An application, also referred to as an application program or application software, is a computer software package that performs a specific function directly for an end user or, in some cases, for another application.*
 2) System Software-*System software is a type of computer program that is designed to run a computer's hardware and application programs.*
     2.1) Compiler-compiler, computer software that translates (compiles) source code written in a high-level language (e.g., C++) into a set of machine-language instructions that can be understood by a digital computer's CPU.
-Compilers are very large programs, with error-checking and other abilities.
+Compilers are very large programs, with error-checking and other abilities.<br />
     2.2) Assembler-A software that converts an assembly language code to machine code.
 It takes basic Computer commands and converts them into Binary Code that Computer's Processor can use to perform its Basic Operations.
 3) Hardware-*Hardware refers to the external and internal devices and equipment that enable you to perform major functions such as input, output, storage, communication, processing, and more.* as shown below